AlexeyPechnikov/gis-snippets/ParaView/ProgrammableFilter/vtkImageData.md

-## vtkImage to vtkStructuredGrid
+## vtkImageData to vtkStructuredGrid

-Convert vtkImage to vtkStructuredGrid.
+Convert vtkImageData to vtkStructuredGrid.
+Set "Output Data Set Type" to vtkStructuredGrid.

 ```
 from vtk.util import numpy_support as vn